-Sex addicts are not simply people who crave lots of sex.
-Instead, they have underlying problems -- Stress, Anxiety, Depression, Shame- that drives their often risky sexual behavior. if they are suffering, we want to help them.
+Sex Addicts are not simply people who crave lots of Sex.
+Instead, they have underlying problems - Stress, Anxiety, Depression and Shame- that drives their often risky sexual behavior.
+If they are suffering, we want to help them.

-I do see many clients in my clinic and i strongly believe, the numbers are increasing in our country, may be due to more numbers of people watch porno in India, then in other western country, and due to commercialization of sex by media and internet and lifestyle issues-stress etc. I have not seen or aware about any research or study going on in India.
+I do see many clients in my clinic and I strongly believe, the numbers are increasing in our country, may be due to more numbers of people watch porn in India, then in other western country, and due to commercialization of Sex by media and internet and lifestyle issues-stress etc. I have not seen or aware about any research or study going on in India.
 There are no reliable estimates of how many people have the disorder.
 Some studies suggest that it's more common in men, then women.

 Hyper-sexual behavior can appear similar to those associated with obsessive compulsive disorder.
 It also could be tied to abnormal levels of the brain chemicals Dopa-Mine or Serotonin, or problems related to attention impulse control or emotional regulation could also be involved.

 Treatment - One-On-One Counseling, support groups & having a plan are key.
 Family and partner's support is very helpful.
 In some cases, medications used to treat obsessive compulsive disorder or impulse control disorders may be used to curb the compulsive nature of the Sex Addiction.